frank689/poetry-frank/README.txt

-A repository for practicing git.
+A repository for practicing the use of git.

 This is text.

+This is more text.